| | | Import data on material-gridImports data from arbitrary rectilinear grid onto simulation grid:

 There are further options to manipulate the Fermi levels, see

-Importing arbitrary generation rate profile
+Fermi level.
+Importing arbitrary generation rate profileimport-generation = yes= no

 Flag whether to import the generation rate profile (yes

-filename-generation =
+or no). filename-generation =

 read_in_generation_rate.dat